ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - b - React - Hooks and Lifecycle.md

 TASK:
-- Implement functionality to display list of characters
+- Implement functionality to display list of characters (in "App.js")
   - For each character `<div className="character">Name: xxxx</div>`
-- Display more info about the character (name, weapon)
+- Display more info about the character (occupation, weapon)
 - Bonus:
   - display only first 10 characters
-  - css
+  - add css
-  - button to delete one character
+  - implement a button to delete one character (when the user clicks, we send a request to the api)

-Time: 20-30m.
+Time: 30m.

 Hints: